 When a repository compromise has been detected, the integrity of three types of information must be validated:

 - If the online keys of the repository have been compromised, they can be revoked by having the targets role sign new metadata delegating to a new key.

 - If the role metadata on the repository has been changed, this would impact the metadata that is signed by online keys.
 Any role information created since the last period should be discarded.
 As a result, developers of new projects will need to re-register their projects.

-- If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period.
+- If the target files themselves may have been tampered with, they can be validated using the stored hash information for target files that existed at the time of the last period.